Zara-Ra/FinalProject-SpringBoot-Home-Service-Application/README.md

 # FinalProject-SpringBoot-Home-Service-Application

-⭕ This application is a spring boot RESTFull API.
-Spring Data, Spring MVC and Spring Security( jwt) is used as well.

-⭕ I have used JUnit to write a variety of tests using a TDD approach.

-⭕ My database is PostgreSQL, and I used Postman to test the APIs.

-⭕ I sort and filter data from the database using QuerydslPredicateExecutor.

-⭕ Using bootstrap, I created an HTML/CSS webpage for payments that uses ajax to transmit user info to the backend.

-To make sure the user is human and not a robot, I've created a servlet for captcha creation.

-⭕ The flow of the home service application is as folow:
+## Home Service Application
+## Overview
+The Home Service Application is a powerful Spring Boot RESTful API designed to streamline the operations of a home service platform.
+It leverages a stack of cutting-edge technologies, including Spring Data, Spring MVC, and Spring Security with JWT authentication.
+This README provides an insightful overview of the project's extensive features and functionalities.

+## Features and Highlights

+### Test-Driven Development (TDD)
+The application's robustness is ensured through a Test-Driven Development (TDD) approach.
+Various unit tests have been created using JUnit, guaranteeing the reliability of the codebase.

+### Database and API Testing
+The project employs PostgreSQL as the database backend.
+API endpoints have been thoroughly tested using Postman to ensure seamless data interaction and reliability.

+### Data Sorting and Filtering
+Data management is made easy with the use of QuerydslPredicateExecutor.
+Administrators can effortlessly sort and filter data based on a range of criteria, including customer and expert names, expert scores, professions, order statuses, and more.

+### Payment Processing with Bootstrap and AJAX
+The application features a user-friendly HTML/CSS payment webpage, created using Bootstrap.
+This page utilizes AJAX to transmit user information seamlessly to the backend, ensuring a smooth and secure payment experience.

+### Captcha Verification
+To maintain the security of the platform, a server-side captcha verification mechanism has been implemented.
+Users are required to enter a randomly generated captcha to complete payment transactions.
+A timeout of 10 minutes has been set for payment pages.

+### File Upload Validation
+Experts are prompted to upload a profile photo during registration.
+Photo files are meticulously validated to ensure they meet size and format requirements (less than 300 KB in JPEG format), a task efficiently handled using jmimemagic.

+### DTO and Mapping
+Data Transfer Objects (DTOs) are employed to facilitate efficient data transfer between layers.
+Mapstruct serves as a powerful mapper for seamless conversion between DTOs and entities.

+### Multilingual Support
+The application offers multilingual support through a MessageSourceConfiguration class.
+Messages displayed in the application can be easily configured in separate properties files for different languages.

+### Logging
+Logging in the controller layer is managed using Slf4j, ensuring comprehensive visibility into application behavior.

+### User Registration and Password Management
+Users, both experts and customers, can register new accounts and change their passwords at any time, enhancing account security and management.

+## Application Flow
+The Home Service Application follows a logical flow to ensure a seamless user experience:

-   ▪️Experts sign up and add their services.
+**1.Expert Registration and Service Addition:** Experts register and list their services.

-   ▪️The expert's email is validated by delivering a one-time clickable link in an email.
+**2.Email Validation:** Expert email addresses are validated through a one-time clickable link sent via email, facilitated by JavaMailSender.

-   ▪️The administrator grants access after approving the expert.
+**3.Administrator Approval:** Access is granted to experts upon administrator approval.

-   ▪️Customers register and place orders( cleaning, gardening, moving, piping, electrical service, etc).
+**4.Customer Registration and Ordering:** Customers register and place orders for various services, including cleaning, gardening, moving, plumbing, electrical work, and more.

-   ▪️The experts file an offer after observing relevant orders.
+**5.Offer Submission:** Experts provide offers based on relevant orders.

-   ▪️The customer selects an offer and waits for the expert's arrival.
+**6.Service Acceptance:** Customers select an offer and await the expert's arrival.

-   ▪️The customer pays for the service and provides feedback.
+**7.Payment and Feedback:** Customers make payments for services and provide feedback, closing the service cycle.